• +975-77280724

 • The only country in the world where there is a festival to welcome migrating birds.

-• The University of Texas at El Paso, USA, has been built in traditional Bhutanese architectural style.
+• The university of Texas at El Paso, USA, has been built in traditional Bhutanese architectural style.

 • Inheritance is generally passed on to the daughter rather than the son.
 And so, after marriage, a man often moves into the home of his new wife.

-• Television and Internet came to Bhutan only in 1999.
+• Television and internet came to Bhutan only in 1999.

 • The only country in the world that has no traffic lights.